-I recently sat down with documentary film director Tom Donahue and producer Ilan Arboleda co-founder of CreativeChaos to explore the role of men in this confounding state of affairs called gender inequality.
+I recently sat down with documentary filmmakers Tom Donahue and Ilan Arboleda co-founders of CreativeChaos to explore the role of men in this confounding state of affairs called gender inequality.
 Here’s an excerpt from our chat:

 We are in the midst of a societal revolution where we are seeing cultural/historical norms break wide open, perhaps one of the most significant in modern history.
 What do you think will “really” change everything in terms of gender equality?